 As a registered nurse, you are dedicated to protecting and saving the lives of your patients.
 However, sometimes you need a lifeline of your own.
 You may live a carefree life outside of the hospital or clinic, but if one of those exciting nights ends in a DUI, your nursing career could be in trouble.
-Here’s how this conviction impacts your professional nursing license.
+Here’s how a DUI conviction impacts your professional nursing license.

 Receiving a DUI